mautic/developer-documentation-new/docs/plugin_integrations/integrations.rst

 The interface, ``\Mautic\IntegrationsBundle\Integration\Interfaces\ConfigFormNotesInterface``, provides a way to add notes - either info or warning - to the Plugin configuration form.

-Learn more about it on :ref:`Integration Configuration Form Notes <plugin_integrations/integrations_configuration_form_notes:Integration configuration form notes>`.
+Learn more about it on :ref:`Integration configuration Form notes <plugin_integrations/integrations_configuration_form_notes:Integration configuration form notes>`.

 .. vale on